dprgarner/cv/src/cv.md

 - Apps for aggregating and presenting direct marketing data and consumer survey data into tables, charts, and dashboards;
 - Apps for searching, reading, and generating presentations from long-form market research articles;
-- Internal tools for browser-based Selenium testing, visual regressions testing, and internal front-end libraries for implementing cross-company stylistic consistency.
+- Internal tools for browser-based Selenium testing, visual regressions testing, and implementing a cross-company design system.

-#### As the Technical Lead for a search app:
+#### As the Technical Lead for a search app development team:

 - I held responsibility for technical direction, tech-debt prioritisation, and code quality standards;
-- I worked with Product Development and Project Leads to translate the business and technical requirements for new features into Jira issues for implementation by the developers in London, Chicago, and Shanghai;
+- I worked with Product Development and Project Leads to translate the business and technical requirements for new features into Jira issues for implementation by developer teams in London, Chicago, and Shanghai;
-- I joined remote and in-person interview panels for potential interns, graduate developers, and senior front-end developers.
+- I joined remote and in-person interview panels for hiring senior front-end developers, graduate developers, and interns.

 #### In addition to my main project work: